What Is A Social Media Strategy?

 Understanding your objectives

+A successful social media strategy has a summary of everything you plan to do and hope to achieve on social media.
 After establishing clear goals for your social output, setting attainable objectives is the next important step.
 These can come in different forms, such as daily/weekly/monthly key performance indicators (KPIs).
 Depending on what you are looking to achieve from social media, these objectives can shift.

 S.M.A.R.T.
 Goal Strategies